 4. Focus on a Target Audience

 You have probably heard the term ‘jack of all trades, master of none’ before.
-It applies in all aspects of life, including the reputation of your company.
+It applies to all aspects of life, including the reputation of your company.

 There is little point in trying to appeal to every audience, especially when you are starting your company.
 Could a new clothing brand become popular with both the 18-24 and 65+ demographics, for example?